Prayash64/-dsa-queue-simulator-/README.md

 ## Traffic Junction Stimulation

-This project simulates traffic movement at an intersection using C. The simulation models vehicle movement, traffic signals, and congestion patterns.
+This project simulates traffic movement at an intersection using C++.
+The simulation models vehicle movement, traffic signals, and congestion patterns.

 ## Program output